matter-labs/zksync-web-era-docs/docs/dev/guide/contract-verification.md

 ## Source code privacy

-When your smart contract is deployed on zkSync, every zkSync user on the block explorer will be able to check the verified source code and interact with it.
+When your smart contract is deployed on zkSync and verified on the block explorer, users are able to check the verified source code and interact with it.

 <br>